 The VPL-Jail-System serves an execution sandbox for the VPL Moodle plugin.
-This sandbox provides interactive execution, textual by xterm and graphical by VNC, and non-iterative execution for code evaluation purpose.
+This sandbox provides interactive execution, textual by xterm and graphical by VNC, and non-iterative execution for code evaluation purposes.

 The VPL-Jail-System is an open software execution system and requires a specific environment.

-The VPL-Jail-System 2.4 requires a Linux O.S with YUM or APT as package manager and systemd or system V as service manager.
-The system has been tested on Debian, Ubuntu and CentOS.
+The VPL-Jail-System 2.4 requires a Linux O.S with YUM or APT as a package manager and systemd or system V as a service manager.
+The system has been tested on Debian, Ubuntu, and CentOS.

-The system has been developed to offers immediate and interactive execution of student's programs.
-This means that the system can attend multiple-executions simultaneously.
+The system has been developed to offers immediate and interactive execution of students' programs.
+It means that the system can attend multiple-executions simultaneously.

 The hardware required to accomplish this task depends on the number of simultaneous executions at a time, the requisites of the program, and the programming language used.
-For example, a PHP Web program may require a huge amount of RAM, especially for the Web Browser execution, but a Python program may need one hundred times less of RAM.
+For example, a PHP Web program may require a considerable amount of RAM, especially for the Web Browser execution, but a Python program may need one hundred times less of RAM.

-Our experience is that a machine with only 2Gb of RAM and 2 cores can support a class with 50 students online using Java (Non-GUI).
-If you are conducting an exam the hardware required may be tripled.
+Our experience is that a machine with only 2Gb of RAM and two cores can support a class with 50 students online using Java (Non-GUI).
+If you are conducting an exam, the hardware required maybe tripled.
 Possibly the critical resource may be the RAM.
-If the system exhausts the RAM the O.S. will start swapping and the throughput will decrease drastically.
+If the system exhausts the RAM, the O.S. will start swapping, and the throughput will decrease drastically.
 Our tests indicate that the 32-bit O.S. uses less memory and CPU than the 64-bit version.
 Remember that you can add (or remove) VPL-Jail-systems to a VPL installation online.

 Selecting the hardware